Cebinae/hiddenPetProjectRN/readme.md

 # SkinHunter

 The main purpose of this application is to provide ecnanced tool for trading CS:GO skins on the most popular marketplace of csgo ecosystem - Dmarket.com.
-Depending on personal strategy, it will either save your time or increase incomes by giving a significant advantage in ability to rely on SkinHunter background service instead of daily seeking of profitable offers.
+Depending on personal strategy, it will either save your time or increase incomes by giving a significant advantage in ability to rely on SkinHunter's background service instead of daily seeking of profitable offers.
 Some minor fixes upcoming.